 - 1-2 tablespoons water (if the mixture is too thick)

-- Ground nuts mixture or cocoa powder or desiccated coconut
+- Ground nuts or cocoa powder or desiccated coconut

-- Transfer all the ingredients for the bliss balls, except the water, to a food processor and blend until smooth.
+Transfer all the ingredients for the energy balls, except the water, to a food processor and blend until smooth.
 If the mixture is too thick add 1-2 tablespoons water.

 Transfer the mixture to a bowl and refrigerate for 1-2 hours or until firm.

-- Using a tablespoon, scoop some of the mixture and with lightly wet hands form a ball the size of a small walnut.
-Roll the ball into some cocoa powder or the ground nuts mixture and continue with the rest of the bliss balls.
+Using a tablespoon, scoop some of the mixture and with lightly wet hands form a ball the size of a small walnut.
+Roll the ball into some cocoa powder or the ground nuts mixture and continue with the rest of the energy balls.

 - 180 grams dates are about 12 large medjool dates or 24 small regular dates.
 Also, depending on the moisture content of the dates you may or may not need to add the water.

-- For the ground nuts mixture: Mix well 1/4 cup ground walnuts, 2 tablespoons ground roasted sesame seeds, and 1/4 teaspoon cinnamon.
+- Coating: For the ground nuts mixture, mix well 1/4 cup ground walnuts, 2 tablespoons ground roasted sesame seeds, and 1/4 teaspoon cinnamon.

 If you like this post, Pin it!